Locally brewed beers

 Microbreweries and their beers

-Many of the microbreweries only sell their produce locally, but we list a number of places you can try or buy craft beer at the end of this article.
+Readers have noted that it is hard for micro-brewers of craft beer to find outlets not tied to one of the main breweries.
+Many only sell their produce locally, so we've list a number of places you can try or buy craft beer at the end of this article.

-Twisted Cat is an IPA brewed in Luxembourg, with an alcohol free variety, that markets itself as a craft beer with “cattitude”.
+Twisted Cat is an IPA brewed in Luxembourg (Dudelange), with an alcohol free and a dry hopped variety, that markets itself as a craft beer with “cattitude”.
 Created in 2019, it has a hoppy freshness from the blend of five malts (Vienna, Munich, Pale Ale, Carapils and Caramel) that is used.

 Environmental concerns also mean that Twisted Cat brew their unfiltered top fermented beer with a reduced amount of water compared to industrial beers, and water recovered from the brewing process is used to clean and maintain the entire brewery.
 The aluminium cans used are also 100% recyclable.